Last Updated on

 CAULIFLOWER AND BACON SOUP INGREDIENTS LIST

 One of the great parts of this soup is that it’s made out of mostly everyday ingredients.
-Here’s what you’ll need to whip this up.
-Full measurements are listed below in the recipe card.
+Here’s what you’ll need (full measurements listed in the printable recipe card below)…

 - Chicken Stock